 - Disagreements over ownership rights

-- Breach of loyalty, Breach of fiduciary duty
+- Breach of loyalty or breach of fiduciary duty

-- Expulsion of partners, forced sale of shares
+- Expulsion of partners or forced sale of shares

 - Ownership dilution and wrongful disassociation

-- Oppression claims and dissolution of partnership, LLC’s, and corporations
+- Oppression claims and the dissolution of partnership, LLC’s, and corporations.